Joe Biden wins Florida, Illinois, Arizona as coronavirus disrupts voting

-Joe Biden swept to victory in Florida, Illinois and Arizona on Tuesday, increasingly pulling away with a Democratic presidential primary upended by the coronavirus and building pressure on Bernie Sanders to abandon his campaign.
+Joe Biden swept to victory in Florida, Illinois and Arizona, increasingly pulling away with a Democratic presidential primary upended by the coronavirus and building pressure on Bernie Sanders to abandon his campaign.

 Still, Biden's quest for his party's nomination now seems well within reach.
 His trio of wins doubled his delegate haul over Sanders, giving the former vice president a nearly insurmountable lead.
 Top Democratic leaders and donors have also increasingly lined up behind Biden as the best option to square off against President Donald Trump in November.